 Cause: the reference clip is under 3 seconds, contains background noise, or has poor recording quality.

-Fix: use 10–15 seconds of clean reference audio.
+Fix: use 10 to 15 seconds of clean reference audio.
 For fine-tuning datasets, apply the quality filtering steps described above.

 Language mismatch